-Individuals with Language Barriers and Low Literacy Skills
+Individuals with Language Barriers

-People with language barriers (i.e., English learners and individuals with low levels of literacy) face similar challenges to individuals with disabilities; namely individuals facing language barriers may require supporting materials and/or digital devices that are available in their home language to access broadband.
-In addition, individuals with low literacy skills may also require supporting materials.
+People with language barriers face similar challenges to individuals with disabilities; namely individuals facing language barriers may require supporting materials and/or digital devices that are available in their home language to access broadband.

 The Hispanic identity of many Floridians is reflected in languages other than English spoken in the state (see Figure 9).
 While the number of speakers of languages other than English and Spanish in Florida is similar to the proportion in the whole of the United States (7.9% vs. 8.5%), Florida has a significantly larger percentage of Spanish-speakers than the rest of the country (22% vs. 13.2%).
-Not only do a higher percentage of Floridians speak Spanish than do residents of the United States atlarge, but Floridian Spanish-speakers also report speaking English "less than very well" at higher rates than Spanish-speakers elsewhere (42% vs. 39.5%).64
+Not only do a higher percentage of Floridians speak Spanish than do residents of the United States atlarge, but Floridian Spanish-speakers also report speaking English "less than very well" at higher rates than Spanish-speakers elsewhere (42% vs. 39.5%).
+64